afgonzalezgarcia/blizuu_test/README.md

 ### BLIZUU TEST ###

-This App to lists repositories for public organizations at Github using the Github API "V3"
+This App lists repositories for public organizations at Github using the Github API "V3"

 This project was made as code challenge to Blizuu by A. González